 Your responsibilities as a researcher

-Both the European Charter for Researchers and the UK Concordat to Support the Career Development of Researchers (Concordat) include researchers’ responsibilities relating to ethical research.
+The European Charter for Researchers, the Researcher Development Concordat and the Research Integrity Concordat include researchers’ responsibilities relating to ethical research.

 The European Charter sets out the following responsibilities for researchers covering: